Application Forms

 Most application forms have set sections for you to complete, for example:

-- Education and qualifications – including your degree, secondary education and grades and any professional/vocational training courses you’ve completed.
-If you have international qualifications, we have advice on how to present these on a UK application form
+• Education and qualifications - this includes your degree, secondary education grades and any professional/vocational training courses.
+If you have international qualifications, we have advice on how to present these on a UK application form.

-- Employment history – include any internships, placements and volunteering, as well as part-time or full-time positions, and focus on the relevant transferable skills you’ve gained.
-If you had a gap year, include details of what you did, where this took place, how you organised/funded your trip and what skills you gained as a result of the experience
+• Employment history - it's okay if your experience is not directly related to the job you are applying for.
+Focus on the relevant transferable skills you’ve gained. include any internships, placements, volunteering, part-time or full-time positions.
+If you had a gap year, include what you did, where this took place, how you organised/funded your trip and what skills you gained as a result of the experience.

-- Personal statement – usually a blank section where you are asked to evidence your motivation for applying and suitability for the post.
-Make sure you address the criteria on the person specification and provide specific examples to back these up
+• Personal statement - this is usually a blank section where you are asked to evidence your motivation for applying and your suitability for the post.
+Make sure you address the criteria on the person specification and provide specific examples to back these up.

-- References – employers will usually ask for the name and contact details of one or two referees.
-Make sure you ask their permission before adding their details
+• References – employers will usually ask for the name and contact details of one or two referees.
+Make sure you ask their permission before adding their details.
+One should be an academic member of staff and the other is usually a previous employer.

 Other questions/sections you might come across include: